Kong/kongponents/docs/components/table.md

   sortColumnKey?: string
   /** The order by which to sort the column, one of `asc` or `desc` */ sortColumnOrder?: 'asc' | 'desc'
+  /** The customized column widths, if resizing is allowed */ columnWidths?: Record<string, number>
 }
 ```